-In addition to the above essential skills, we are looking for candidates who are able to demonstrate current, relevant knowledge and experience gained in one or more of the areas below:
+In addition to the above essential skills, we are looking for candidates who are able to demonstrate current, relevant, expert knowledge and experience gained in one or more of the areas below:

-- the travel industry, in particular travel agents, tour operators, third party protection arrangers and airlines; - the professional advisory sector, for example in areas of finance, insolvency, management consultancy, etc.; - travel and/or consumer finance; and - consumer protection, for example consumer policy, consumer advocacy, etc.
+- the travel industry, in particular travel agents, tour operators, third party protection arrangers and airlines; - the professional advisory sector, for example in areas of finance, insolvency, management consultancy, insurance, marketing or sales etc; - travel and/or consumer finance; and - consumer protection, for example consumer policy, consumer advocacy, etc.

-CAA expects its independent panels, including the Committee, to be inclusive and represent a diverse range of views and backgrounds and this is something we will consider as part of the recruitment process.
+The CAA expects its independent panels, including the Committee, to be inclusive and represent a diverse range of views and backgrounds and this is something we will consider as part of the recruitment process.
+Applicants must be UK-based and, if appointed, will be required to complete a Diversity & Inclusion declaration.